Shelton Martis

-Shelton Demetrio Martis (born 29 November 1982) is a former Curaçaoan footballer who played as a defender.
+Shelton Demetrio Martis (born 29 November 1982) is a Curaçaoan former professional footballer who played as a defender.

 He began his career at Excelsior and FC Eindhoven in the Dutch Eerste Divisie before spending a season at Darlington.
 He then moved to Hibernian of the Scottish Premier League in 2006, winning the Scottish League Cup in his only season.
 Martis then signed for West Bromwich Albion for £50,000 and became the first Curaçaoan to play in the Premier League.
-After three-and-a-half years at Doncaster Rovers, and a season at Osotspa Saraburi in the Thai Premier League, he returned to the Netherlands with SteDoCo.
+After three and a half years at Doncaster Rovers, and a season at Osotspa Saraburi in the Thai Premier League, he returned to the Netherlands with SteDoCo.

 Martis played three matches for the Netherlands Antilles in 2008.
 After a territorial reorganisation, he represented Curaçao.

 Club career

 Early career

 Born in Willemstad, Curaçao, Netherlands Antilles, Martis came through the youth ranks at Dutch club Feyenoord before making his debut for their Rotterdam neighbours Excelsior, and FC Eindhoven.

 He joined English League Two club Darlington in 2005, and made his debut for the Quakers on 6 August 2005 by playing the full 90 minutes as they began the season with a 1–1 draw at Rushden & Diamonds.
 His first goal came the following 28 January in a 4–0 win against Mansfield Town at the Darlington Arena, exploiting a mistake by visiting captain Alex Baptiste.
 He added another goal on 13 March, the only one in a home win against Chester City, heading in Neil Wainwright's corner kick.

 After his only full season in North East England, Martis played on a week-to-week contract after turning down a full new contract.